eilin/learn2code/Extra Exercises/2019-06-12_basic_review.md

 There are multiple ways to do exercise 2, such as writing an "if" check for every level in the table.

-Once you have it working, see if you can complete it using only 4 "if"s
+> Challenge: Once you have it working, see if you can complete it using only 4 "if"s

+## Exercise 3
+You've gotten this far - great!

+Now use the methods you just completed to figure out how many D6s to roll for a level L rogue's sneak attack (you decide the level), then roll the dice and see what your how much damage your sneak attack deals.